phracker/PTHAndroid/README.md

 PTHAndroid
 =
-An android app for PTH, includes everything you love about What as well as barcode scanning for quick music look ups.
+An android app for PTH, includes everything you love about the site as well as barcode scanning for quick music look ups.

 The app will work with a default setup of Gazelle, just change the url to point to your site and enjoy.